 Customer Contract (Heat Supply Agreement)

 No. The Council is responsible for all of its equipment and for delivering a heat supply to your home.
 Like any other supplier the Council could not be responsible for the equipment in your property or indeed your actions.
 The terms of the contract are based on best industry practice and compliant with consumer rights and Heat Trust standards.
-By way of example the Appendix 7 about events that are your fault and your responsibility is actually based on BEIS standard templates for heat supply agreements - which you can see here.
+It is based on BEIS standard templates for heat supply agreements - which you can see here.
 We consider we have complied with best industry practice in respect of the Heat Supply Agreement but can of course answer any questions about specific risks.

 Customers could be exposed to a loss of heating and the need to replace their heating systems.
 The Council considers this risk is very remote and unlikely to arise.